hyperledger/fabric/docs/source/kafka.rst

      Based on what we've described above, the minimum allowed values for ``M`` and ``N`` are 2 and 3 respectively.
-This configuration allows for the creation of new channels to go forward, and for all channels to continue to be writeable. #. ``message.max.bytes`` and ``replica.fetch.max.bytes`` should be set to a value larger than ``A``, the value you picked in ``Orderer.AbsoluteMaxBytes`` in Step 4 above.
+This configuration allows for the creation of new channels to go forward, and for all channels to continue to be writeable.

+   * ``message.max.bytes`` and ``replica.fetch.max.bytes`` should be set to
+     a value larger than ``A``, the value you picked in ``Orderer.AbsoluteMaxBytes`` in Step 4 above.
 Add some buffer to account for headers —-- 1 MiB is more than enough.
 The following condition applies:

      ::

          Orderer.AbsoluteMaxBytes < replica.fetch.max.bytes <= message.max.bytes

      (For completeness, we note that ``message.max.bytes`` should be strictly smaller to ``socket.request.max.bytes`` which is set by default to 100 MiB.
 If you wish to have blocks larger than 100 MiB you will need to edit the hard-coded value in ``brokerConfig.Producer.MaxMessageBytes`` in
      ``fabric/orderer/kafka/config.go`` and rebuild the binary from source.
-      This is not advisable.) #. ``log.retention.ms = -1``.
-Until the ordering
+     This is not advisable.)

+   * ``log.retention.ms = -1``.
+Until the ordering service adds support for
-      service adds support for pruning of the Kafka logs, you should disable time-based retention and prevent segments from expiring.
-(Size-based retention —see ``log.retention.bytes``— is disabled by default in Kafka at the time of this writing, so there's no need to set it explicitly.)
+     pruning of the Kafka logs, you should disable time-based retention and prevent segments from expiring.
+(Size-based retention
+     — see ``log.retention.bytes`` — is disabled by default in Kafka at the time of this writing, so there's no need to set it explicitly.)

 7. Orderers: **Point each OSN to the genesis block.** Edit ``General.GenesisFile`` in ``orderer.yaml`` so that it points to the genesis